-- Equipment used - Presence of equipment necessary for sample collection, transportation and storage on site as applicable - Facilities whether is accessible, adequacy of power supply.
-Presence of laboratory, pharmacy and archive areas, communication facilities, etc. - Their suitability for the protocol requirements and the characteristics of the study being inspected
+- a.
+Equipment used - b.
+Presence of equipment necessary for sample collection, transportation and storage onsite as applicable - c.
+Facilities whether are accessible, adequacy of power supply.
+Presence of laboratory, pharmacy and archive areas, communication facilities, etc. - d.
+Their suitability for the protocol requirements and the characteristics of the study being inspected